Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 Best Treadmill for Beginners

-If you’re shopping for a compact, beginner-friendly treadmill packed with all the essential features to begin your journey, then get the Horizon T101.
+If you’re shopping for a compact, beginner-friendly treadmill packed with all the essential features to begin your journey, get the Horizon T101.
 It's paired with a Bluetooth speaker system.
-Thus, allowing you to connect your phone and jam to your all-time favourite songs as you work out.
+This lets you connect your phone and jam to your all-time favourite songs as you work out.

-Moving this machine is also a piece of cake since it comes with four wheels.
-One thing to keep in mind while purchasing is that it does not come with a touch screen, unlike many fancier models.
+Moving this machine is also a piece of cake since it has four wheels.
+One thing to remember while purchasing is that it does not come with a touch screen, unlike many fancier models.
 Moreover, its belt isn't long enough to make the machine suitable for taller people.

 Pros